So, a close relative or loved one has told you that they no longer believe in god, and have left the religion you once shared.

 - The Spanish Inquisition: 350 years of torture, bloodshed and property theft in the name of Jesus

-- The Crusades: 200 years of holy war
+- The Crusades: 200 years of holy war, torture and land/property seizure by the Catholic Church.

 - The Divine Rights of Kings with which Bishops and clergy validated the sovereign’s right to rule over other men